Best Travel Debit Card for Japan for Australians (2026): Up vs Wise, ATM Fees & Suica Tips

 - Only buy a JR Pass after pricing your actual route.

-- Sort your cover before departure.
+- Sort your travel insurance before departure.

 - Turn on your eSIM data.